ljosberinn/awesome-dev-discord/README.md

 ## A curated list of official, development-related Discord server

 PRs welcome.
 Please mind the requirements:
-- communities need at least 1000 members
+- communities need **at least 250 members**
-- must be linked on official sites or at least endorsed by a core maintainer of the tool (e.g. on Twitter) - please provide proof!
+- **must be linked on official sites or at least endorsed by a core maintainer of the tool** (e.g. on Twitter) - please provide proof!
 - invite links must be set to `never expire`

 ### Communities & Subreddits